AkhilKushe/GitWebHosting/README.md

 # Git Web Hosting
-This is a web hosting project
+This is a web hosting project.